CoffeeITWorks/ansible_nagios4_server_snmptrap/README.md

 Download MIBs
 =============

+I have added this comment before discovered netdisco-mibs, use only netdisco-mibs as they work better with net-snmp.
 How I downloaded mibs to files/mibs?

     wget -c ftp://ftp.cisco.com/pub/mibs/v2/*-MIB.my

 I didn't add all mibs.
-I have also cloned netdisco mibs to `/var/lib/mibs/netdisco-mibs` And uncommented cisco and rfc lines in `/etc/snmp/snmp.conf`
+I have also cloned netdisco mibs to `/var/lib/mibs/netdisco-mibs` And uncommented cisco and rfc lines in `/etc/snmp/snmp.conf` (It's on `templates/snmp.conf.j2`)
 example:

     mibdirs +/var/lib/mibs/netdisco-mibs/rfc

+Now some notes are also added to `/etc/snmp/snmp.conf` with description about why it is used.

 Translate MIBs
 ==============